Kkebuka/conversion-app/README.md

-# conversion-homepage
+# Goods-cal
-A simple conversion home page that leads to the conversion app
+https://kkebuka.github.io/Goods-cal/ is the link to the site A web based app that calculates goods for traders buying from abroad